18F/handbook/pages/general-information-and-resources/washington-dc.md

           <strong>Office / Seats</strong>
         </td>
         <td class="col-value">
-           TTS is located on the ground floor, first wing.
+           TTS is located on the 6th floor, 4th wing (6400 rooms, in the infill).
+It is shared with other FAS colleagues (hi friends!).
         </td>
       </tr>
       <tr>